GeekCQ/cf-set-ciphers/README.md

 <!-- -->

--   Update the cipher list for the specified zone:
+-   Update the cipher list for a zone:

     *python cf-set-ciphers.py*